iogbole/blog.israelo/_posts/2022-05-20-what-is-dist-tracing.md

 A single trace generally depicts the activity for a single transaction or request inside the observed application.
 For example, a check-out request from the browser or mobile device to the database and back.

 The ability to visualise transactions in their entirety makes it possible to compare anomalous traces to performant traces - to identify discrepancies in behaviour, structure, and time.
 This information enables you to improve MTTD (Mean Time to Detection) and to better perform RCAs.

 ## What is a trace?

 A trace in distributed tracing consists of a sequence of tagged time frames known as spans.
 A span can be thought of as a single unit of work.

-Moreso, spans have a start and end time and optionally may include other metadata like logs or tags that can help classify “what happened.”
+Moreover, spans have a start and end time and optionally may include other metadata like logs or tags that can help classify "what happened."
 Spans have relationships between one another, including parent-child relationships, which are used to show the specific path a particular transaction takes through the numerous services or components that make up the application.

 Let’s recap: